ratepayer savings

 grid reliability

-Vineyard Wind 1 will enhance reliability on the edge of New England’s transmission system.
+Vineyard Wind 1 will enhance the reliability of New England’s transmission system.

 PROTECTING RIGHT WHALES